MihirSahu/GemKeeper/README.md

 # GemKeeper
 A CLI tool to export Gemini Chats to markdown for archival purposes.
+Inspired by [ChatKeeper]()
 ## Usage
 ```
 mihirsahu@Mihirs-MacBook-Pro-3 GemKeeper % ./GemKeeper